Aruna Miller: Maryland House of Delegates

+Miller was a member of the Ways and Means Committee from 2011 to 2015, afterwards serving in the Appropriations Committee until 2019, including as the vice chair of its transportation & the environment subcommittee and the vice chair of the capital budget subcommittee.
+She was also a member of the Women Legislators of Maryland, serving as its president from 2016 to 2017, and the Maryland Legislative Asian-American and Pacific-Islander Caucus.
+In 2012, Miller served as an at-large delegate to the Democratic National Convention, pledged to President Barack Obama.

 2018 congressional election

 In May 2017, Miller told The Baltimore Sun that she would run for Congress in Maryland's 6th congressional district if John Delaney decided to pursue a campaign for governor.
 On July 28, 2017, Miller announced her candidacy in the United States House of Representatives election to replace Delaney, who said he would not run for re-election to instead run for president in 2020.
 In April 2018, Miller won a straw poll of Democratic activists in Western Maryland.
 During the election, she was endorsed by the National Education Association, the Sierra Club, EMILY's List, 314 Action, and Sen. Kirsten Gillibrand, Rep. Pramila Jayapal, and then County Executive Ike Leggett, among others.

 Despite having received the most individual donations out of her Democratic opponents, Miller was outspent in the primary 13:1 by David Trone, the largest self-funding congressional candidate in U.S. history, and lost the primary to Trone by 9.3%, with 30.7% of the vote compared to Trone's 40.0%, and consequently did not advance to the general election.
 She won Montgomery County but this was the only voting district she won outright.
 Had she been elected, Miller would have been the only woman in Maryland's congressional delegation.